hpi-www-midl-text-localization/text-localization-agent/README.md

 The code to train the agent.

+## Attention!

+This project currently contains a memory leak, which means that during long training runs it might use up all your memory and make the server slow down or crash!

 ## Prerequisites

 You need Python 3 (preferably 3.6) installed, as well as the requirements from `requirements.txt`: